Skip to content

 Commands

-SchemaX: Open Designer Open the schema designer
+SchemaX: Open Designer Open the visual schema designer

-SchemaX: Create Snapshot Save a version snapshot
+SchemaX: Create Snapshot Save a versioned snapshot

 SchemaX: Show Last Emitted Changes View recent operations